-- To formulate policy recommendations to ensure Programme success.
+- To propose policy recommendations to enhance programme implementation success.

-The Forum will bring together 70 participants from Civil Society Organizations, Non-Governmental Organizations, Academia, Ministry of Finance, Bank of Ghana, Faith-Based Organizations, Traditional Rulers, Trade Unions, Political Parties, Students, the Media and other organized groups.
+- The Forum will bring together 50 participants from Civil Society Organizations, Academia, Parliamentarians, Ministry of Finance, Bank of Ghana, Donor Partners, Faith-Based Organizations, Traditional Rulers, Trade Unions, Political Parties, Students, the Media and other organized groups.
+All are cordially invited!!!